HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Statistical Measurement of HI

 \autoref{P} assumes that the change in $\bm{k_\perp}$ is minimal across the bandwidth for baselines considered for power spectrum calculation to justify the conversion from $\tau$ to $k_\parallel$ in \autoref{conversion} \citep{Liu_2014a}.
 This approximation holds well for short baselines and small frequency range over which the delay transform is performed.
+We estimate that at $k \sim 10 \ {\rm Mpc}^{-1}$, an error of approximately $2\%$ is introduced on the frequency dependent $\bm{k_\perp}$ in this approach.